catseye/Samovar/README.md

     Ignatz picks up the brick.
 Ignatz puts down the brick.

 Of course, this is a very simple example.
-A more complex example might have more actors, more items, and more rules (for example, that two actors cannot be holding the same item at the same time.)
+(It doesn't even prevent two actors from picking up the same item at the same time!)
+For more complex examples, and a fuller description of the language, see [doc/Samovar.md](doc/Samovar.md), which doubles as a test suite.

 ### Discussion

+This looks like logic programming but the internals are actually much simpler.

 Samovar could be described as an "assertion-retraction engine", which itself could be thought of as a highly stylized form of Prolog programming plus some syntactic